Martin Platt: 1985–2005

-In January 2006, David returned after visiting Martin and revealed that Martin and his girlfriend were expecting a baby.
-Martin was supposed to return for Sarah's wedding to Jason Grimshaw (Ryan Thomas) in 2007 to give her away, however couldn't make it as his daughter was ill.
-David went to visit Martin in 2009 as he had enough of his mother Gail and her boyfriend Joe McIntyre and returned a couple of weeks later.
-He was not in attendance at David's wedding to Kylie Turner (Paula Lane) in April 2011.
-By May 2015, Martin still had contact with his family.
-In July 2015, David went to stay with Martin in order to take a break from problems at home, involving stepson Max Turner's (Harry McDermott) behavioural problems and also conflicts with Max's biological father, Callum Logan (Sean Ward).
-When he returned, he told Gail that Martin had bought a new house with a big garden and a posh kitchen and had received a promotion at work.
-Although Martin sent his love on to Gail, David pointedly told her that his father had done really well in life since he had split from her.
-After Kylie is murdered and her killer, Clayton Hibbs (Callum Harrison), is imprisoned for her murder, David, Max and daughter Lily Platt (Brooke Malonie) went to see Martin in November 2016.

 2018

 After being raped by Josh Tucker (Ryan Clayton), David decides to visit Martin with Max and Lily.
 It is revealed that Martin and Robyn are expecting their second child together, and are planning to emigrate to New Zealand.
 Martin realised that David was upset, though came to the conclusion that David was furious with him for leaving for New Zealand, which David says is the truth, too ashamed to open up to his father over being raped.
 Martin then assured David that he was free to visit him anytime, and this made David think about emigrating over there permanently.
 As David returned home, he informed his maternal family about his plans to move to New Zealand, much to their surprise, devastation and disappointment.

 Martin then arrives back in Weatherfield for the first time in over twelve years, and met David's new girlfriend Shona Ramsey (Julia Goulding).
 When Josh overheard Martin and Shona discussing David's decision to leave his life-long home, he expressed his concern for David's welfare.
 After finding out, David told Martin that Josh was no friend of his.
 Despite Max and Lily telling him that they wanted to remain in Weatherfield, David's mind was made up to emigrate.
 Martin reassured David that he could come and visit him anytime he wished, but David told Martin that he could not live in the same street where Kylie was murdered, and thus refused to say goodbye to his father.
 However, as Martin prepared to leave for his new life in New Zealand, David came to see his father off.